superJK92iscool/Et-Futurum-Requiem/README.md

 ## About `nomixin` builds

-The mod comes in two flavors:
+The mod (starting with version 2.4.1) comes in two flavors:
 * The regular version embeds Mixin 0.7.11, allowing the mod to run standalone.
 However, this makes the jar a bit larger, and can cause problems in certain use cases.
 * The version marked with `+nomixin` doesn't embed Mixin, which lets it avoid these problems.
 But it requires a separate [Mixin bootstrap mod](https://gist.github.com/makamys/7cb74cd71d93a4332d2891db2624e17c#mixin-bootstrap-mods) to be installed in order to run.
 If you have one installed already, getting this version is recommended.